Internships and supported internships

 If you are doing your internship through a charity, voluntary organisation, fund-raising body or statutory body as a volunteer, you will not be paid except for limited benefits, for example travel or lunch expenses.

-A supported internship is a one-year study programme that will help you to get the skills and experience you need to succeed.
+A Supported Internship is a one-year study programme at college that will help you to get the skills and experience you need to get a job

-A supported internship is very similar to a traineeship or apprenticeship.
+A Supported Internship is very similar to a traineeship or apprenticeship; meaning you will be ready to work when you’ve completed the programme.
 The main difference is that you will be offered a higher level of support than a trainee or apprentice, and this will include work place support through a job coach.

 • Supporting you to develop the skills valued by employers